EnterpriseTrainingCenter/sW2019/Instructions/Labs/LAB_07-FSRM-Auditing-Deduplication.md

 ### Introduction

-In this exercise, you will create rules for FSRM and test them.
-You will also create reports and test the classification feature.
+In this exercise, you will install File Server Resource Manager on FS, create and test a quota of 200 MB on the Presentations share, create and test a file screen to block executables from the Presentations share.
+Finally, you will create a report of file duplicates on D:\ of FS.

 #### Tasks